 In this test, for example, the following compounds of the Preparation Examples show an activity superior to the prior art: see table

-Example Active compound concentra- Kill rate

-tion in % after 6 days
+Example Active compound concentration in ppm Kill rate in % after 6 days

-in ppm

-Example 85 ^{a)} .20 15
+Example 85 a) 20 15

-Example 86 ^{a)} 20 50
+Example 86 a) 20 50

 Example 4 20 80

-Example 85 ^{a)} 20 15
+Example 85 a) 20 15

 Example 1 20 95

-Myzus test (MYZUPE spray treatment)
+Myzus Test (MYZUPE Spray Treatment)

-Solvent: 78 parts by weight of acetone 1,5 parts by weight of dimethylformamide
+Solvent: 78 parts by weight of acetone Emulsifier: 1.5 parts by weight of dimethylformamide 0.5 part by weight of alkylaryl polyglycol ether

-To produce a suitable preparation of active compound, 1 part by weight of active compound is mixed with the stated amounts of solvent and emulsifier, and the concentrate is diluted with emulsifier-containing water to the desired concentration.
+To produce a suitable preparation of active compound, I part by weight of active compound is mixed with the stated amounts of solvent and emulsifier, and the concentrate is 55 diluted with emulsifier-containing water to the desired concentration.

-Disks of Chinese cabbage (Brassica pekinensis) which are infested with all stages of the green peach aphid (Myzus persicae) are sprayed with a preparation of active compound of the desired concentration.
+Disks of Chinese cabbage (Brassica pekinensis) which are infested with all stages of the green peach aphid (Myzus persicae) are sprayed with a preparation of active compound 60 of the desired concentration.